 TL;DR

 Gossip protocols spread information through a cluster like rumors at a party.
 Each node periodically picks random peers and shares its state.
 Information spreads exponentially—doubling each round—reaching all N nodes in O(log N) rounds.
 This provides decentralized, fault-tolerant dissemination without any central coordinator.
-Used for cluster membership, failure detection, and state replication.

 Visual Overview